-Taiwan announces new passport design, voted on by public
+Bubble tea and braised pork: Contest invites Taiwanese to vote on creative passport designs

 courtesy New Power Party

-"We will try to share the designs with the Bureau of Consular Affairs and Ministry of Foreign Affairs, which is the governing body for the passport issues," adds Liu.
+"We will try to share the designs with the Bureau of Consular Affairs (part of the Ministry of Foreign Affairs), which is the governing body for the passport issues," adds Liu.

 "By organizing this passport cover design competition, New Power Party urges the government and the public to address the issue and make Taiwan's image more known internationally."